UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

   - *What are the groups?* Just the district indicator.
 District 6 got the bail out; district 8 did not.
-  - *What are the time indidcators?* Just whether the data is observed before 1930.
+  - *What are the time indicators?* Just whether the data is observed before 1930.

 I’ll just make some very clean indicators for ease of reading the regression.
-This isn’t strictly necessaey.
+This isn’t strictly necessary.

 ``` r
 banks_regression <- banks_long[